shinysocks/get_influential_followers/README.md

 uv run get_influential_followers.py francescahongwi chrome
 ```
 > [!NOTE]
 > This script is resumable and will pick up where it left off if it is cancelled.
-After retrieving the initial followers list, the script retrieves follower counts for each username without signing in to the original account.
+After retrieving the initial followers list,
+> the script retrieves follower counts for each username without signing in to the original account.

 ## How to use `cycle_ec2_ip.sh`
 ```bash
 aws login
 . cycle_ec2_ip.sh
 ```
+> [!NOTE]
+> Use crontab to automatically start the python script when the ec2 instance is started and initial followers.txt
+> data has already been retrieved.
+> ```
+> # crontab
+> @reboot (cd /home/ec2-user && uv run get_influential_followers.py a b)
+> ```